cosimameyer/cosimameyer.com/content/post/2022-11-13-first-steps-in-mastodon/index.md

 ![smaller_image](/images/single-blog/git_flow.gif)
 {{< detail-tag "Alternative text" >}}GIF showing the commands git add, git commit, git push, git pull in a sequential order{{< /detail-tag >}}

+- Reblog/"retweet" posts!
+Just a "like" (or a favorite) doesn't work to make it visible to others.

 ### Netiquette: Introduce yourself